Public Good - Te Iwi Whānui

 Printed version Barrister Frances Joychild has given Public Good permission to re-publish her article which appeared last week on the Auckland District Law Society website and in other legal publications.
 Frances’ paper looks at the issue of fair access to representation in civil legal cases and her evidence demonstrates that the situation for civil litigants […]

-Filed Under: Justice Tagged With: civil justice, civil law, civil litigants, Democracy, frances joychild, legal aid, winkelman
+Filed Under: Democracy, Justice Tagged With: civil justice, civil law, civil litigants, frances joychild, legal aid, winkelman

 4 February 2015 by Jan Rivers